temarusanov/temarusanov/README.md

 ### About

 Hi there.
 My name is Tema.
-I'm a Backend Blockchain Developer.
+I'm a Senior Software Engineer.
+Currently backend developer, devops, product owner.
 Love to learn new things, and try to share them to everyone.

 ### Skills